apache/datasketches-website/docs/HLL/HllMap.md

 The space consumed by this map is quite sensitive to the actual distribution of identifiers per key, so you should characterize and or experiment with your typical input streams.
-Nonetheless, our experiments on live streams of over 100M keys required space less than 2GB.
+Nonetheless, our experiments on live streams of about 100M keys required space less than 1.3GB.

 Given such highly-skewed distributions, using this map is far more efficient space-wise than the alternative of dedicating an HLL sketch per key.
-Based on our use cases, after subtracting the space required for key storage, the average bytes per key required for unique count estimation ({@link  #getAverageSketchMemoryPerKey()}) is about 10.
+Based on our use cases, after subtracting the space required for key storage, the average bytes per key required for unique count estimation (see method getAverageSketchMemoryPerKey()) is about 10.

 Internally, this map is implemented as a hierarchy of internal hash maps with progressively increasing storage allocated for unique count estimation.
 As a key acquires more identifiers it